Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 ### Exposing RPC

-If any of your modules expose rpc methods via the `rpc_gen` macro, there are two things that you should do in your STF package to enable the full-node to expose them
+If any of your modules expose rpc methods via the `rpc_gen` macro, there are two things that you should do in your STF package to enable the full-node to expose them:

-1. Annotate the state transition runner with the specific modules you want to expose with `expose_rpc`
+1. Annotate the `StateTransitionRunner` with the specific modules you want to expose with `expose_rpc`.
-2. Implement the `RpcRunner` trait. provide an implementation for the `get_storage` function
+2. Implement the `RpcRunner` trait.
+Provide an implementation for the `get_storage` function.

-You can see an example of how to use the `expose_rpc` macro on the `native` `StateTransitionRunner` implementation.
+In the example above, you can see an example of how to use the `expose_rpc` macro on the `native` `StateTransitionRunner` implementation.
 That macro takes a tuple of modules (with the appropriate generics) as arguments, and generates RPC servers for each one.
 In order to make those generated RPC servers work, though, we need to provide them with access to the database.
-This is where the RpcRunner trait comes in.
+This is where the RpcRunner trait comes in:

 ```rust
 #[cfg(feature = "native")]